When is the 2014 event?

 Start / Finish Venue

-For the third year, Lands' End has opened it's doors to the Dairyland Dare!
+For the fourth year, Lands' End has opened it's doors to the Dairyland Dare!
 Ride Start and Packet pick-up are at the Lands' End Comer Center.
 This venue has tons of parking, hot showers (don't forget your towel!), a real food service kitchen, air conditioning, and beautiful landscaping.
 Thank you Lands' End for hosting us once again!

 Plug in 'Bldg 5, Dodgeville, WI 53595' into your GPS for door to door navigation.
 Take a look at THIS MAP for your final approach.